Potato Crust Quiche is the most delicious breakfast! A crispy potato crust packed with veggies and protein-easy to make and great for brunch!

 To make this potato crust quiche you’ll need:

 - veggies- For veggies I used onions, mushrooms, peppers, tomatoes and spinach.

-You can see all the substitutions for this recipe below.
+You can see all the substitutions for this recipe below in the green box.

 How to make a potato crust quiche: